moej00/dev-assignment/README.md

 All other fields contained in the design are required, but their functionality is optional.

+Contracts have been deployed to the Rinkeby network with ChainId 4.

 HINT: To be able to complete the task, you will need the abis folder and the contract address contained in the .env.local file of the blockend folder.

 NOTE: Please create a branch under your name and push all the code there.